 The University Catalog is the authoritative source for information on program requirements and courses.
 The Schedule of Classes is the authoritative source for information on classes scheduled for this semester.
 See the Schedule for the most up-to-date information and see Patriot web to register for classes.
 Requirements may be different for earlier catalog years.
 See the University Catalog archives.

-Students choose their electives from economics courses in any of the fields offered by the department.
 Students may substitute up to a maximum of six credits or two courses outside economics in closely related fields with prior written approval of the MA director.

 Students must pass one MA comprehensive exam in applied economic theory.
 This exam is offered twice each year.
 Students admitted to the PhD in economics who are seeking the MA as secondary degree must pass both the PhD micro and the PhD macro qualifying exams, which will satisfy the requirement for the MA comprehensive exam.

 Once enrolled in ECON 799 Master's Thesis, students are required to maintain continuous registration until the thesis is submitted to and accepted by the University Library.
 The continuous registration policy is specified in AP.6.9.3 Master's Thesis.

 Students who choose to complete a thesis take six fewer elective credits.